*** THIS NEW RESTAURANT IS WORTH CHECKING OUT ***

 Firstly, the $17 Berkshire Pork Loin Schnitzel came with all the platings that practically took up the entire table.

 First area of focus is the bowl of sesame seeds.
-We got to … More on following page.
-Click here to continue reading
+We got to … Continue reading